OpenLitterMap/openlittermap-web/README.md

 ...
 ```

+<p>You might also want to update your hosts file at /etc/hosts with 192.169.10.10 olm.test</p>

 <br>
 <p>- When you want to boot up the VM, cd into this folder and run `vagrant up`</p>